-

 Can I sign up for another class that meets at the same time?

 Yes.
 Since attendance is not mandatory, you may sign up for another class that meets at the same time.
 The registration software will automatically prevent you doing so on your own, but academic advisors can provide authorization for you.
-You can visit the advising office in person to request this, or you can e‐mail your name, Z#, course prefix and number, and course reference number (CRN) for the LCVS section to COBAdvising@fau.edu.
+You can visit the advising office in person to request this, or you can contact them via mail at COBAdvising@fau.edu.

 Undergraduate Advising

-Mon/ Tue/ Wed/ Fri - Please schedule an appointment on Starfish
+Mon/ Tue/ Wed/ Fri - Please schedule an appointment through Success Network (Navigate)

 email: cobadvising@fau.edu p: (561) 297-3688 office: (FW) 102